MichMATYCwebsite/MichMATYC/content/webinars.md

 Time: 4:00-5:00 pm ET<br/>
 Speaker: Dr. Ali Ahmad <i>(New Mexico State University and Dona Ana Community College)</i><br/>
 Registration: <a href="http://bit.ly/QMOnlineTeaching">Quality Matters Webinar - Sign Up</a><br/><br/>
 Description: With online learning, everyone has a goal.
-Learners needs to improve and grow.
+Learners need to improve and grow.
 You work to nurture them with well-conceived, well-designed, well-presented courses and programs.
 This webinar will discuss a basic online course checklist, which includes topics to certify a course as a distance learning course and not a correspondence course, effective practices to improve online student retention, student engagement strategies, and also creating accessible documents for students.<br/><br/>

 ### Previous Webinars